-My name is Jaclynn Joseph and I am an activist working in the field of women’s rights and gynocritical research.
+My name is Jaclynn Joyce and I am an activist working in the field of women’s rights and gynocritical research.
 Originally from Hawai’i and now a permanent resident of Taiwan, I am a university lecturer, and a doctoral candidate in the field of Feminist Philosophy at Sofia University, Bulgaria.
 As a published writer featured on sites such as Feminist Current, Canada’s largest feminist news outlet, and a guest speaker for global women’s rights organizations like Women’s Declaration International, I have spent the past several years working to shine a light on the steady encroachment of gender ideology in Taiwan.

 What’s Happening in Taiwan?